Articles of Association &

 Section 5.
 The Board may appoint Directors and Officers to fill vacancies as needed.

 Section 1.
-There shall be a Chairperson, Vice Chairperson, a Treasurer, and a Secretary.
+There shall be a Chairperson (President), Vice Chairperson (Vice President), a Treasurer, and a Secretary.
 These officers shall be elected each year at the Annual Meeting of the Society.

 Section 2.
 The Chairperson shall have the executive supervision over the activities of the Society within the scope provided by these By-Laws.